DevExpress/devextreme-documentation/concepts/05 Widgets/VectorMap/40 End-User Interaction/30 Hovering/20 Area Hover.md

 Hover-related area settings reside in the [layer](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/') configuration object.
-By default, areas already respond to hovering over them, so there is no need to specify any options.
+By default, areas already respond to hovering over them, so there is no need to specify any properties.
 But if this feature is not required, assign **false** to the [hoverEnabled](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/hoverEnabled.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#hoverEnabled') field of the area **layer**.

 	<!--JavaScript-->var vectorMapCfg = {
         // ...